ibm-cloud-docs/vsrx/vsrx-vlan-zone.md

 In this example, we have an SA vSRX and a private VLAN with an ID of 1439.
 The VLAN has one subnet with the address/CIDR `10.150.236.128/26`.

-To create the example VLAN interface we need to determine its base interface according to the following settings:
+To create the example VLAN interface, you need to determine its base interface according to the following settings:

 1. SA private vlan base interface is `ae0`.
 2. SA public vlan base interface is `ae1`.